 Service Trust¶

-This page explains how to configure trust declarations for services that agents access.
-These declarations control when Pynchy requires human approval before an agent acts — protecting against prompt injection attacks that try to exfiltrate sensitive data.
+Configure trust declarations for services that agents access.
+These control when Pynchy requires human approval before an agent acts — protecting against prompt injection attacks that try to exfiltrate sensitive data.

 The Problem: The Lethal Trifecta¶

-An agent becomes dangerous when it has all three of:
+An agent becomes dangerous when it has all three:

 - Untrusted input — data from sources you don't control (emails from strangers, Slack messages, web pages)